HaugrNet/eds/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1566/badge)](https://bestpractices.coreinfrastructure.org/projects/1566)
 [![Software License](https://img.shields.io/badge/license-Apache+License+2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-[CWS](https://haugr.net/), Cryptographic Web Share, works like a "PGP for the Cloud".
+[CWS](https://haugr.net/), Cryptographic Web Share, works as a "PGP for the Cloud".
 It is designed as a backend component with the vision that it should be possible to exchange data between multiple parties using encrypted storage, where both the parties involved, and the data exchanged can be anything from